-The Gaussian process (GP) framework provides principled means to make inferences on functions~\cite{Rasmussen2005-mq}.
-Endowed with a calibrated measure of uncertainty, GPs fit well within the Bayesian paradigm and can be embedded into a broad class of models~\cite{bui_hieararchical_gps,rasmussen_classification_approx_gps,ng_gps_graphs_semisupervised}.
+The Gaussian process (GP) framework provides principled means to make inferences on functions~\citep{Rasmussen2005-mq}.
+Endowed with a calibrated measure of uncertainty, GPs fit well within the Bayesian machine learning paradigm and can be embedded as a part of a broad class of models~\citep{bui_hieararchical_gps,rasmussen_classification_approx_gps,ng_gps_graphs_semisupervised}.
 However, in practice the computational burden of using GPs typically limits their applicability to moderately sized datasets.
-Scalable frameworks such as inducing point methods, specially structured kernels, streaming approaches, state-space formulation of GPs and so on seek to remedy this weakness by reducing the computational complexity of GP inferences~\cite{bui_streaming_gps_2017,titsias_sparse_variational_paper,Wilson2015-ak,sarkka_hartikainen_ssms_2010}.
-While earlier literature surrounding GPs in the 1950s and 60s was largely focused on their theoretical properties, many of these findings have practical implications for developing more scalable inference frameworks.
+Scalable frameworks such as inducing point methods, specially structured kernels, streaming approaches, state-space formulation of GPs and so on seek to remedy this weakness by reducing the computational complexity of GP inferences~\citep{bui_streaming_gps_2017,titsias_sparse_variational_paper,Wilson2015-ak,sarkka_hartikainen_ssms_2010}.
+Earlier literature on GPs in the 1950s and 60s was largely focused on their theoretical properties.
+We discovered that many of these findings have practical implications for developing more scalable inference frameworks.
 Building on pioneering works by Takeyuki Hida and others, we introduce the class of \HM kernels, which form a basis for translation invariant kernels and readily admit a state-space representation through which exact inference can be made in linear time.

-When reasoning about a GP, inspection of its covariance function, or kernel, immediately reveals properties such as stationarity, periodicity, and differentiability.
+A specific GP is characterized by its covariance function, or kernel; if its analytical form is given, its inspection reveals properties such as stationarity, periodicity, and differentiability.
 However, beyond the second order statistical structure of the process, the kernel alone fails to rigorously quantify aspects such as Markovianity, sample path properties, and uniqueness of representation.
-Building on P.~Levy's constructive formulation of GPs, or as it was called, a \textit{canonical representation}~\cite{levy_canonical_gps,levy_wiener_random_functions_1951}, T.~Hida was able to broadly generalize characteristics of GPs~\cite{hida_canonical_representation_1960,hida_gp_book}.
+Building on P.~Levy's constructive formulation of GPs, or as it was called, a \textit{canonical representation}~\citep{levy_canonical_gps,levy_wiener_random_functions_1951}, T.~Hida was able to broadly generalize characteristics of GPs~\citep{hida_canonical_representation_1960,hida_gp_book}.